MonetDB/MonetDBLite-Java/README.md

 interactWithMe.appendColumns(appends);

 QueryResultSet qrs = connection.executeQuery("SELECT * FROM interactWithMe");
-//checking the values....
+//checking values....
 ```

 ## JDBC

-The existing MonetDB JDBC driver was extended to support both a MAPI and an Embedded connection!
+The existing MonetDB JDBC driver was extended to support both MAPI and Embedded connections.
 At the same time, the
 MAPI connection was improved with [ByteBuffers](https://docs.oracle.com/javase/8/docs/api/java/nio/ByteBuffer.html) in
 the lower layers of the driver for memory saving, thus less garbage collection is now performed.

 ### JDBC Embedded connection

-There are several tutorials about the JDBC in the Internet, hence here will be explained just how to start an embedded
+There are several tutorials about the JDBC on the Internet, hence here will be explained just how to start an embedded
 connection.
 In the JDBC specification, an URL is provided to the
 [DriverManager](https://docs.oracle.com/javase/8/docs/api/java/sql/DriverManager.html) identifying the driver's vendor
 and the most important properties of the connection.

-**To start an JDBC Embedded connection the JDBC URL must provided in the format	`jdbc:monetdb:embedded:[<directory>]`,
+**To start a JDBC Embedded connection the JDBC URL must provided in the format	`jdbc:monetdb:embedded:[<directory>]`,
 where directory is the location of the database.** The following example shows how it can be done.
-In contrast the
+In contrast, a
 JDBC MAPI connection URL has the format
 `jdbc:monetdb://<hostname>[:<portnr>]/<databasename>[?<property>=<value>[;<property>=<value>]]`.